yangzhihao519/Random-Checkerboard/readme.md

 # Generate checkerboard with random colors

-This code is used to create two checkerboard patterns that are almost identical except one minor difference in web browser.
+This code is used to create pairs of checkerboard patterns that are almost identical except one subtle difference in web browser.

 ## You can customize:

-The Size of the checkboard:`rowNumber`.
+The size of the checkboard:`rowNumber`.

-The Number of the set of image to be generated: `setNumber`.
+The number of the sets of images to be generated: `setNumber`.

 ## How to run